Todd M. Mealy, Ph.D.

 He is a contributing writer for Pennsylvania Heritage Magazine.
 His publications in the magazine include pieces about the 19th-century trials that led to the end of legal segregation in Pennsylvania's public schools; the abolitionist and cofounder of the Liberty Party Francis Julius LeMoyne; an All-American football player from Penn State who reached the pinnacle of his career following World War I named Glenn Killinger; the 100-year history of the Penn State Nittany Lions - Pittsburgh Panthers football rivalry; and the greatest African American women's tennis and basketball player before World War II, Ora Mae Washington.

-Todd's two most recent publications in Pennsylvania Heritage are "Muhammad Ali at Fighter's Heaven," a 4,000-word article examining the eight years Muhammad Ali spent training at a long-forgotten training camp in Schuylkill County, Pennsylvania, and "Without Fear and without Reproach: Octavius V. Catto and the Early Civil Rights Movement in Pennsylvania," which explores the life of Octavius Catto, an African American civil rights activist and educator killed in Philadelphia trying to protect Black voters on October 10, 1871, just a year after the ratification of the 15th Amendment.
+Todd's most recent publications in Pennsylvania Heritage are "Muhammad Ali at Fighter's Heaven," a 4,000-word article examining the eight years Muhammad Ali spent training at a long-forgotten training camp in Schuylkill County, Pennsylvania, and "Without Fear and without Reproach: Octavius V. Catto and the Early Civil Rights Movement in Pennsylvania," which explores the life of Octavius Catto, an African American civil rights activist and educator killed in Philadelphia trying to protect Black voters on October 10, 1871, just a year after the ratification of the 15th Amendment.
 In December 2021, Todd's article "Fastest Man on Earth: Barney Ewell and the Story of Two Missed Olympics" was published by the magazine.

-Todd also is an adjunct professor in the History Department at Dickinson College, where he teaches courses about United States history and race, gender, and sports.
-At Dickinson, Todd collaborates with the House Divided Project to lead teacher-training workshops and programming for low-income, first-generation, students.
+Todd also is an adjunct professor in the History Department at Dickinson College, where he teaches courses about United States history and race, gender, and American sports.
+At Dickinson, Todd collaborates with the House Divided Project to lead teacher-training workshops and programming for low-income, first-generation students.